-On May 4, 2017, the ISO and NEPOOL jointly filed changes to implement a \$1,000/MWh energy market offer cap on offers from fast-start resources in the Real-Time Energy Market (the "Fast-Start Interim Cap Revision"), to be in place until Order 831 Tariff revisions are implemented (currently planned for Fall 2019).
-The Fast-Start Interim Cap Revision applies the existing Energy Offer Cap of \$1,000/MWh in the Real-Time Energy Market to the adjusted offers of Rapid Response Pricing Assets, ensuring parallel treatment of fast-start resources with other resources participating in the Energy Market until the offer cap rules are replaced by the implementation of the offer caps required under Order 831.
-A July 3, 2017 effective date was requested.
-The Fast-Start Interim Cap Revision was supported unanimously by the Participants Committee by way of the April 7 Consent Agenda (Item #7).
-Comments on this filing were due on or before May 25; none were filed.
-Doc-less interventions were filed by ConEd, Dominion, National Grid, NRG, and Eversource.
-This matter is pending before the FERC.
+On June 30, the FERC accepted changes that implement a \$1,000/MWh energy market offer cap on offers from fast-start resources in the Real-Time Energy Market (the "Fast-Start Interim Cap Revision"), to be in place until Order 831 Tariff revisions are implemented (currently planned for Fall 2019).
+As previously reported, the Fast-Start Interim Cap Revision applies the existing Energy Offer Cap of \$1,000/MWh in the Real-Time Energy Market to the adjusted offers of Rapid Response Pricing Assets, ensuring parallel treatment of fast-start resources with other resources participating in the Energy Market until the offer cap rules are replaced by the implementation of the offer caps required under Order 831.
+The Fast-Start Interim Cap Revision was accepted effective as of July 3, 2017, as requested.
+Unless the June 30 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this proceeding, please contact Sebastian Lombardi (860-275-0663; slombardi@daypitney.com).